nickhibbits/meditation_app/README.md

 ## Description

-The Mindful Moments Meditation App is a web application designed to help users engage in meditation sessions.
-It allows users to set the theme/location and duration of the session, utilize a timer to start or stop the session, and create personal accounts to track their total time meditated.
+The Meditation App is a web application designed to help users engage in meditation sessions.

 ## Features